Ending Neck Pain with Rolfing & Customized Movement- PART 1

 Simultaneously, emphasis on ribcage expansion is vital.
 Visualize the ribs expanding outward during inhalation for a 360-degree breath, engaging intercostal muscles and optimizing lung capacity.
 Limited motion in the rib structures can impede proper breathing, addressed in Rolfing Session #1.

-Rib expansion is essential for optimal respiratory function, involving coordination between ribs, intercostal muscles, and connective tissues.
+Rib expansion is essential for optimal respiratory function, involving coordination between ribs, intercostal muscles, and connective tissue.
 The diaphragm and intercostal muscles work together, with the diaphragm contracting and descending during inhalation, complemented by intercostal muscle expansion.

-Remove the Restrictions with manual therapy - follow it with individualized movement training.
+Remove the Restrictions with Manual Therapy – Follow it with Individualized Movement Training

 Exercises emphasizing rib expansion, like lateral breathing, enhance intercostal muscle flexibility and strength.
 This improves respiratory efficiency, ensuring better oxygenation and a balanced breathing pattern.
-After removing any restrictions I follow it with movements my client does including exercises to strengthen the opposing muscles that have been inhibited from the restrictions.
+After removing any restrictions through Rolfing sessions, I follow it with movements that my client practices, including exercises to strengthen the opposing muscles that have been inhibited from the restrictions.
 Typically, these are either the muscles involved in inhalation or the muscles involved in exhalation.
-Check out this video I found on VIMEO showing the movement of the rib cage.

 “Stop Sucking it in!”
 Hourglass Syndrome

-Stay tuned for my favorite exercises in part 2!
+Stay tuned for my favorite exercises in Part 2!